SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 -  ``<VaryHeader>``

-   Configures the supported header list from Vary headers that the origin server responded.
+   Configures the Vary headers to support, from the ones that the origin server responded.
    Comma(,) is used as an identifier.

 For example, even if the origin server sends the following Vary header, it will be ignored if ``<VaryHeader>`` is not configured. ::